nrbn/Portico-Estate/README.md

 **Images**
 ----
-  Returns json data for building images.
+  Returns json data for a building images.

 * **URL**